Bast331/Calculator/README.md

 If you enter a number then an operator and another number that calculation should be displayed if your next input is an operator.
 This result should be used as the first number in the new calculation.
 With some inspiration by other projects it finally worked.
-In the credits I link the project from Mr_Starkk (Github) that helped me probably the most, because it was really similar structured to my code.
+In the credits I link the project from Mr_Starkk (Github) in the Credits.
+That helped me probably the most, because it was really similar structured to my code.
+The next challenge was that if I wanted to let the User input more numbers, than the Display could handle.
+So I tried some time and find a way to count the digits to stop putting more than nine digits for a number.
+And if the result would be too big, the font-size of the Display would become smaller.
 If there are any bugs or problems please let me know, so I wiill be able to update this project and make it better.
-I don't have the plan to implement more features in the near future.
+I plan to add keyboard-support to the project in the near future.

 <!-- Optional: Table if the README is very long -->
 <!-- If it is an app: how to install -->